7RedViolin/7RedViolin.github.io/_posts/2021-04-05-ShaktiCTF-2021-HelpMe-WriteUp.md

 try again:/
 ```

-I noticed it appears to use a simple substitution cipher, so I ran the script again and entered the full alphabet with some special characters.
+I noticed it appeared to use a simple substitution cipher, so I ran the script again and entered the full alphabet with some special characters.

 ```
 Enter input: